 With the Pixel 5, Google significantly jacked up the battery capacity to 4,000 mAh, and that should really make a difference in battery life compared with the Pixel 4‘s relatively paltry 2,800 mAh battery capacity.
 The flagship handset also features USB PD tech for wired charging at 18W, 10W wireless charging, and reverse wireless charging.
 An Extreme Battery Saver feature funnels power to specific apps that you can designate, and Google says this feature can extend battery life to 48 hours per charge.

 The Pixel 4a 5G has a somewhat lower battery capacity, but not enough to make much of a difference.
 The phone also supports 18W charging, but unlike the flagship, there’s no wireless charging capability.
-The Extreme Battery Saver should offer similar performance to the Pixel 5, but there’s no way to know until we’ve reviewed the two phones.
+The Extreme Battery Saver should offer similar performance to the Pixel 5.
 This is a tie.

 The Pixel 5 dual-lens camera system’s 12.2-megapixel lens is more or less standard for the brand, but the new 16MP ultrawide second camera is the one generating the buzz.
 This unit replaces the last generation’s telephoto lens.
 If you’re one of those smartphone owners who buy for the camera, the cheaper Pixel 4a 5G is virtually indistinguishable from the more expensive Pixel 5, making it a serious contender.
 Software features like HDR+ with exposure bracketing, portrait shots with Night Sight, and the new Portrait Light feature are the same for both models and can even be used with software updates to older handsets.
 Video shooters get three new stabilization modes — Locked, Active, and Cinematic Pan.

-We’re not anticipating these two models being functionally different where the camera is concerned.
+These two models aren’t vert different where the camera is concerned.
 This is another tie.

 No surprises here — both new phones ship with the special Pixel version of Android 11, and you’ll find the same build on each, making them impossible to choose between.
 What about updates?
 Google is promising updates spanning three years, taking owners through to at least Android 14.
 It’s completely even here.